 11. Casaba Melons

-This thick elongated fruit is said to be within the melon family but looks similar and taste similar to a cucumber or squash.
-This South American melon grows under high temperatures and grows on a vine.
-Purple Casabanana favors eggplant in shape and color and has been cultivated in Latin America and within southern parts of the United States .
-The melon is said to smell like a melon, yet have a subtle banana flavor.
+Purple Casabanana favors eggplant in shape and color and has been cultivated in Latin America and southern parts of the United States.
+The melon is said to smell like a melon yet has a subtle banana flavor.

 13. Charentais Melon